5pence/Project-Muttley/README.md

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-First `git clone` the repo into your own directory and wire up the database how you see fit.
+- `git clone` the repo into your own directory and wire up the database how you see fit.
+- create your virtual environment either with pipenv or prebuilt inside Pycharm
+- `./manage.py makemigrations`
+- `./manage.py migrate`
+- `./manage.py runserver`

 See deployment for notes on how to deploy the project on a live system.

-### Prerequisites

-Python and a database.

-### Installing

-Here are a step by step series of examples that tell you how to get a development env running:

 ## Running the tests